cabforum/servercert/docs/BR.md

 The CA SHOULD update and reissue CRLs at least every 366 days and the CA SHALL update and reissue CRLs:

-  i. once every 367 days; and
-  ii. within 24 hours after revoking a Subordinate CA Certificate.
+  i. at least every 367 days; and ii. within 24 hours after revoking a Subordinate CA Certificate.

 **For CRLs issued prior to 2022-02-01:** The value of the `nextUpdate` field MUST NOT be more than twelve months beyond the value of the `thisUpdate` field.